amigazen/unix.lib_sasc/README.md

 - Use a static library for the bulk of functions you need to offer but which are not used all the time by all applications.
 - For a library used by most or all programs running on the system, it may make sense to have the most popular functions available in a core dynamic library while the remaining functions are static only.

-### Why do we need both fifo and apipe when the operating system already provides the Queue-Handler and PIPE:?
+### Why do we need all three of fifo.device, pipe-handler and apipe-handler when the operating system already provides the Queue-Handler and PIPE:?

 While AmigaOS 3.2's built-in queue-handler and PIPE: device provide basic pipe functionality, they fall short of the comprehensive POSIX pipe requirements that modern Unix software expects.
 Here's why we need both FIFO and APipe: